yangoos57/Sentence_bert_from_scratch/keyword_extraction_using_sbert/readme.md

 scraping_result.head()
 ```

-    Some weights of the model checkpoint at monologg/koelectra-base-v3-discriminator were not used when initializing ElectraModel: ['discriminator_predictions.dense_prediction.weight', 'discriminator_predictions.dense.bias', 'discriminator_predictions.dense.weight', 'discriminator_predictions.dense_prediction.bias']
+    Some weights of the model checkpoint at monologg/koelectra-base-v3-discriminator were not used when initializing ElectraModel: ['discriminator_predictions.dense_prediction.weight', 'discriminator_predictions.dense.weight', 'discriminator_predictions.dense_prediction.bias', 'discriminator_predictions.dense.bias']
     - This IS expected if you are initializing ElectraModel from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPreTraining model).
     - This IS NOT expected if you are initializing ElectraModel from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).